boldlink/terraform-aws-client-vpn/README.md

 AWS Client VPN is a managed client-based VPN service that enables you to securely access your AWS resources and resources in your on-premises network.
 With Client VPN, you can access your resources from any location using an OpenVPN-based VPN client.

-This is a detailed terraform module that can be used to create AWS client VPN endpoint and its associated resources.
+This is a detailed terraform module that can be used to create AWS client VPN endpoint(s) and its associated resources.

 ### Why choose this module over the standard resources
 - This module creates all the necessary resources for a client vpn with very minimal configuration changes